VisualMeaning/development-texts/comments/https_for_s3_static_websites.md

 ![Start of CloudFront distribution setup options](images/https_for_s3_static_websites_viewer_policy.png)

 - Underneath *Viewer*, the "Viewer protocol policy" should be either "Redirect HTTP to HTTPS" or "HTTPS only".
 We're not going to the trouble of setting up HTTPS here just to allow HTTP connections anyway.
+- Underneath *Cache key and origin requests*, we need to set a cache policy that tells CloudFront how long to cache content at its edge nodes for before checking the origin for updated content.
+  - If you have selected an S3 bucket as your origin, this will be pre-filled with the `CachingOptimized` policy which has a default TTL of 1 day (i.e. content will be cached for a day).
+This may be suitable for your requirements, however if you update the content in the S3 bucket it will take up to a day for the change to be reflected in CloudFront's cache, which is what you're actually going to be serving to end users.
+If you just want to use CloudFront as a secure frontend for the S3 bucket and you're not bothered about its caching functions at all, select the `CachingDisabled` policy instead.
+This will set the default TTL to 0 seconds - in other words, content will be fetched directly from the origin S3 bucket on every request.
 - Underneath *Web Application Firewall*, pick the appropriate setting depending on how paranoid you are.
 Since this is a static website I'm of the strong opinion that you probably don't need to pay extra for a WAF.
 - Under *Alternate domain name (CNAME)*, enter the custom domain you want to use, e.g. `subdomain.example.com`.
 - Under *Custom SSL certficate*, open the dropdown.
 The certficate you requested earlier via Certificate Manager should be listed here.
 Select it.